 Yours sincerely and Yours faithfully are both traditional ways to end a letter.
-Letter writing over the years has been an art form and signing off has a long history and conventions attached to it.
+Letter writing over the years has been an art form and signing off has a long history with conventions attached to it.
 When you sign off a letter at the end, phrases such as Yours sincerely are known as valedictions.
-Take a look at these examples here:
+Take a look at these examples :

 - Yours truly

 For our American readers there is little fuss over the sincerely/faithfully question because there it is common to use sincerely and not muddle things by adding faithfully to the equation.

 But for the rest of us the question arises about how to sign off a letter and make sure that we are using the correct valediction.